Sexual offences involving children incite the highest levels of public condemnation.

 if a reasonable person would consider it likely that the material is intended to be used by a person to simulate sexual intercourse.”

-Indeed in January 2020, a South Australian man was arrested for allegedly importing a child-life sex doll from overseas under fresh state criminal laws dealing with this material.
+In January 2020, a South Australian man was arrested for allegedly importing a child-life sex doll from overseas under fresh state criminal laws dealing with this material.